 NYC’s Most Affordable Standout Restaurants, According to the Local Chefs

 Believe it or not, there are plenty of places in the Big Apple where you can eat well and cheaply.
-So, if you’re looking for vegetable salads, a slice of pizza, juicy burger, or even some unusual flavors, try some of these dining spots:
+So, if you’re looking for vegetable salads, a slice of pizza, a juicy burger, or even some unusual flavors, try some of these dining spots:

 - Bep Ga – Vietnamese cuisine in Chinatown